openownership/data-standard/README.md

 [![Documentation Status](https://readthedocs.org/projects/beneficial-ownership-data-standard/badge/?version=latest)](https://standard.openownership.org/en/latest/?badge=latest)

-The Beneficial Ownership Data Standard (BODS) is an open standard providing a specification for modelling and publishing information on the beneficial ownership and control of companies.
+The Beneficial Ownership Data Standard (BODS) is an open standard providing a specification for modelling and publishing information on the beneficial ownership and control of corporate vehicles.

 You can find the latest version of the schema and documentation at [https://standard.openownership.org](https://standard.openownership.org)